-the normal close or ONE TOUCH UP position during a ONE TOUCH DOWN event, the window will stop.
-If, after 1/2 second the switch is still held, the window will perform a normal close or ONE TOUCH UP.
+the normal close or one touch up position during a one touch down cycle, the window will stop.
+If, after 1/2 second the switch is still held, the window will perform a normal close or one touch up.

-To operate ONE TOUCH UP:
+To operate one touch up: